 When a cleaning company tells you they are insured, what they mean is they carry liability insurance to cover other types of issues not covered with bonding.
 For example, if someone were to be injured on the worksite.
 Instead of requesting the customer’s business insurance cover the unfortunate incident, the cleaning business’s liability insurance would kick in and cover the medical expenses incurred from the injury.
 This is greatly reassuring for everyone – both the customer and the commercial cleaning company.

 Should a Commercial Cleaning Business be Insured and Bonded?

-The short answer is: yes, it’s a good idea for a commercial cleaning business that is coming to your place of business with a crew, equipment, and supplies to carry both types of insurance – bonding and liability.
-You will have peace of mind with the commercial cleaning business you hired, knowing they take their company seriously, while also having confidence that everyone and everything will be covered in case of an accident.
+The short answer is: yes, it’s a good idea for a commercial cleaning business that is coming to your workplace with a crew, equipment, and supplies to carry both types of insurance – bonding and liability.
+You will have peace of mind with the commercial cleaning company you hired, knowing they take their company’s reputation and work seriously, while also having confidence that everyone and everything will be covered in case of an accident.
 While incidents are rare, they do happen, which is why insurance exists in the first place.

 Your Bonded and Insured Commercial Cleaning Service

-When it’s time to bring in some help to keep your restaurant, office, retail, and childcare or healthcare spaces clean and sanitized, look to a professional cleaning team to take care of this for you.
+When it’s time to bring in some help to keep your workplace clean and sanitized, look to a professional cleaning team to take care of this for you.
 Turn to the trained, bonded, and insured experts when you want your office or workspace cleaned right and in a timely and safe fashion.
 Click here to discover more about our cleaning team and services.